Hafþór Júlíus Björnsson: 2019

-Hafþór successfully defended his title at the 2019 Arnold Strongman Classic in dominant fashion and broke his own elephant bar deadlift world record, increasing the heaviest raw deadlift in strongman history to 474.5 kg in only his second attempt out of the three allowed and broke the Weight over bar world record for the eleventh time.
+Björnsson successfully defended his title at the 2019 Arnold Strongman Classic in dominant fashion and broke his own elephant bar deadlift world record, increasing the heaviest raw deadlift in strongman history to 474.5 kg in only his second attempt out of the three allowed and broke the Weight over bar world record for the eleventh time.

 He also dominated 2019 Europe's Strongest Man with only requiring to load three of the five Atlas stones in the last event, becoming a five-time Europe's Strongest Man Champion.
-After winning the axle deadlift for reps Hafþór famously answered Bill Kazmaier, "What is this, I didn't know I was gonna come here and do cardio!" and held the 200 kg each, Pillars of Hercules for 55.13 seconds.
+After winning the axle deadlift for reps Björnsson famously answered Bill Kazmaier, "What is this, I didn't know I was gonna come here and do cardio!" and held the 200 kg each, Pillars of Hercules for 55.13 seconds.

-However, in his attempt to defend his World's Strongest Man title, Hafþór tore his plantar fascia during the group stages and ended up being third, behind Martins Licis and Mateusz Kieliszkowski, thus achieving the longest continuous podium streak in World's Strongest Man history, with eight (2012–2019).
-Hafþór won more vehicle pulls, stone events, and medleys and loading races than any other competitor in the history of the competition.
-Among the past winners who have managed to qualify for the finals at a 100% ratio, Hafþór and Mariusz Pudzianowski top the list, with nine finals out of nine appearances.
+In his attempt to defend his World's Strongest Man title, Björnsson tore his plantar fascia during the group stages and ended up being third, behind Martins Licis and Mateusz Kieliszkowski, thus achieving the longest continuous podium streak in World's Strongest Man history, with eight (2012–2019).
+Björnsson won more vehicle pulls, stone events, and medleys and loading races than any other competitor in the history of the competition.
+Among the past winners who have managed to qualify for the finals at a 100% ratio, Björnsson and Mariusz Pudzianowski top the list, with nine finals out of nine appearances.

 In the national circuit, he won his ninth consecutive Iceland's Strongest Man, defending the title also against foreign athletes Tom Stoltman and Luke Stoltman, thus beating the record of Magnús Ver Magnússon's eight ISM titles.
 In this competition, he loaded five natural stones weighing 137–212 kg (302–467 lb) in 50.42 seconds for another world record and also extended his Húsafell Stone all-time world record.
 He also upscaled and relocated 'Thor's Power Gym' to its current location at Dalvegur, Kópavogur.